ShubhamBhadula/CROP-INSURANCE-SCHEME-PERFORMANCE-ANALYSIS/README.md

-Crop Insurance Scheme Performance Analysis
-Project Overview

-This project analyzes the Pradhan Mantri Fasal Bima Yojana (PMFBY) using Power BI.
-The dashboard explores farmer participation, demographics, insured area, premium distribution, and overall scheme performance.

-Technologies Used

-Power BI

-Excel

-Power Query

-Objectives

-Compare loanee vs non-loanee farmer participation

-Analyze gender and caste distribution

-Study small, marginal, and other farmer categories

-Examine insured area and premium patterns across states

-Build an interactive multi-page dashboard

-Dataset

-District-level PMFBY data including:
-Farmer participation, gender %, caste %, insured area, sum insured, premium, and contribution shares.

-Installation

-Download the Power BI (.pbix) file and the dataset from this repository.

-Open the .pbix file in Power BI Desktop.

-If prompted, reconnect the dataset file and refresh the data.

-How to Use

-Navigate through the dashboard pages for insights

-Use slicers (where included) to filter by state or season

-Hover over visuals for detailed tooltips

-Future Scope

-Add crop-wise or weather-based data

-Include predictive analytics

-Automate updates with a data pipeline
+# 🌾 Crop Insurance Scheme Performance Analysis (PMFBY)

+## 📌 Overview
+This project analyzes the performance of the **Pradhan Mantri Fasal Bima Yojana (PMFBY)** using Power BI.
+The dashboard provides insights into farmer participation, demographics, insured area, premium distribution, and overall scheme effectiveness at a district level.

+## 🚀 Features
+- Multi-page interactive Power BI dashboard
+- Loanee vs Non-Loanee farmer analysis
+- Gender & caste distribution insights
+- Marginal, small, and other farmer category breakdown
+- State-wise insured area and premium comparison
+- Clean, professional visual design suitable for academic submission

+## 🗂 Dataset
+District-level PMFBY dataset containing:
+- Farmer participation metrics
+- Gender, caste & farmer category percentages
+- Area insured & sum insured
+- Premium details
+- State & district identifiers

+## 🛠 Installation
+1. Download the **Power BI (.pbix)** file and the **dataset** from this repository.
+2. Open the `.pbix` file in **Power BI Desktop`.
+3. If Power BI asks for the file location, reconnect the dataset.
+4. Click **Refresh** to load the visuals.

+## 📊 How to Use
+- Navigate through all dashboard pages
+- Hover over visuals for detailed tooltips
+- Use slicers where available
+- Explore state-wise and demographic insights interactively

+## 🔮 Future Enhancements
+- Add crop-wise or weather-linked datasets
+- Integrate predictive analytics for risk assessment
+- Automate data refresh using a pipeline

+## 🙌 Acknowledgements
+Data Source: PMFBY District-Level Sample Dataset
+Developed as part of an academic Power BI project.